 As it’s Rare Chromosome Disorder Awareness Week, I’m going to explain more about the father of my child’s experiences. (consent was given)

 My son’s dad was diagnosed with a microduplication of chromosome 16p11.2 as an adult and had no help or support throughout his childhood.
 Diagnosis: A Dad’s Perspective highlights how his chromosome diagnosis gave him a sense of freedom and helped him make sense of his life growing up.
 He now feels that he has a better understanding of himself.

 With no support, he failed his GCSE’s but knew that he had great attention to detail and knew how to fix things.
 Despite his struggles, he believed in himself so enrolled for a Level 1 course in Vehicle Maintenance and Repair.
-He proved to his tutor that he was mechanically minded.
-So, he had the opportunity to complete his Level 2 and 3 together.
-He was able to show what he was capable of and now works in this field.
+He proved to his tutor to be mechanically minded.
+So, he had the opportunity to complete his Level 2 and 3.
+He was able to show what he was capable of and now works in this industry.